 Even if you were speeding, the prosecution must still prove it!

 Your needs and wants will always be the goal of SPPC and DefendCharges.ca

-Pursuing Case Dismissal
+Pursuing Speeding Ticket Dismissal

-The best result will always be a complete dismissal of the charge against you.
+The best result will always be a complete dismissal of the speeding charge against you.
 Remember, the prosecution must prove the case 'beyond a reasonable doubt'.
 SPPC and DefendCharges.ca works hard to review the alleged facts, the available evidence, and to find all the ways to poke holes in the case of the prosecution.

 The complete dismissal strategy begins by reviewing the your side of the story.
-Next, the evidence disclosure, when received from the prosecution, is carefully reviewed to determine what evidence is available to help the prosecutor prove the allegations against you.
+Next, the evidence disclosure, when received from the prosecution, is carefully reviewed to determine what actual evidence of speeding is available to help the prosecutor prove the allegations against you.
 If it looks like some evidence is missing, and evidence that should be available to the prosecution, a request for additional disclosure is made.
-If the additional disclosure remains outstanding, a Motion to Produce may be brought on your behalf in an effort to obtain an Order from the court to compel the prosecution to provide the additional disclosure.
+If the additional disclosure remains outstanding, a Motion to Produce may be brought on your behalf in an effort to obtain an Order from the court to compel the prosecution to provide the additional evidence disclosure.

 When full disclosure is received and everything necessary is in hand, a thorough review is performed and you will be advised of the Trial strategy for attacking the allegation.
 You will also be provided with insight on the likelihood of success as well as the possible outcome and plea options that may be available to you.
 With your instructions to go forward, a full fledged fight against the charge will be taken to Trial.